-- Access to appropriate technology to utilize online videoconferencing platform (i.e., an internet connection, webcam, computer/smart device, speakers and microphone)
+- Access to appropriate technology to use Zoom videoconferencing platform (internet connection, webcam, computer/tablet, speakers and microphone)

 This series is available to you at no cost.

-Space is limited to the first 35 registrants who will receive a grant-funded scholarship that covers the entire $350 cost of participation.
+The first 30 registrants will receive a scholarship that covers the entire $500 cost of participation.
 Once the 30 spots have been filled, registration will be closed.
-As a grant-sponsored scholarship and to receive continuing education hours, it is expected participants will be prepared for and attend each session and actively engage in group discussions.
+As a grant-sponsored scholarship and to receive continuing education hours, it is expected participants will be prepared for, attend each session, and actively engage in group discussions.
 Due to limited enrollment, if you cannot commit to the full participant requirements, please defer this registration opportunity to others.

 Continuing Education (CEs/CEHs)

-This series has been approved for a total of 16 contact hours (1-hour orientation and 15-hours content instruction) through the National Association for Addiction Professionals (NAADAC), International Certification & Reciprocity Consortium (IC&RC), and the National Board for Certified Counselors (NBCC) ACEP No. 6492.
+The series has been approved for a total of 16 contact hours (1-hour orientation and 15-hours content instruction) through the National Association for Addiction Professionals (NAADAC), International Certification & Reciprocity Consortium (IC&RC), and the National Board for Certified Counselors (NBCC) ACEP No. 6492.
 No credit will be awarded for non-attendance or partial attendance.
 The knowledge and skills learned should be applied within the framework of any applicable operating and/or credentialing regulations in your State of practice.